 The “Smart Money” Traders Market Psychology

 “Smart money” traders are the ones that “get it.”
 They are the ones that get in the early momentum of the trade and take profit earlier.
 They are the ones that have mastered their emotions and don’t chase trades.
 The “not so smart money” traders are the ones that get excited when they see a big move in progress and jump in just as the momentum is flagging.
 They’re the ones that end up losing.

-Our Momentum Strategy is designed to take advantage of the Market Psychology of emotions of a Support/Resistance level break.
+Our Momentum Strategy is designed to take advantage of the Market Psychology or emotions of a Support/Resistance level break.
 We anticipate that a break of that level will cause momentum acceleration of price for a period of time.
-The reason we avoid the “news effect” (the effect of news and data releases that happen periodically during the month) is that it changes the emotional makeup of price movement for the duration of that effect.
+The reason we avoid the “news effect” (the effect of news and data releases that happen periodically during the month) is that it changes the emotional make-up of price movement for the duration of that effect.